Guts (John Cale album)

-Guts is a retrospective compilation album by the Welsh rock musician John Cale, released by Island Records in February 1977.
+Guts is a retrospective compilation album by the Welsh rock musician John Cale, released in February 1977 by Island Records.
 It includes the songs "Leaving It Up to You", which was deleted from Helen of Troy (1975), and the previously unreleased "Mary Lou".
 It was compiled by Howard Thompson.

-The CD backcover has a misprint: "Guts" is listed as "Cute".
+On the evolution of his cover art from the "extremely soft focus" of 1973's Paris 1919 to the brasher look of Helen of Troy and Guts, Cale told Slash in 1979 that "it was important at one point to always do something different in every album."